consulo/consulo-dev.github.io/docs/tutorials/custom_language_support/quick_fix.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-A quick fix for a custom language supports the IntelliJ Platform-based IDE feature [Intention Actions](https://www.jetbrains.com/help/idea/intention-actions.html#apply-intention-actions).
+A quick fix for a custom language supports the Consulo-based IDE feature [Intention Actions](https://www.jetbrains.com/help/idea/intention-actions.html#apply-intention-actions).
 For the Simple Language, this tutorial adds a quick fix that helps to define an unresolved property from its usage.

 **Reference**: [Code Inspections and Intentions](/reference_guide/custom_language_support/code_inspections_and_intentions.md)